MatthewAlgo/InterprocessBoostCPPTemplate/README.md

-# WordleInfoTheory
+# InterprocessTemplateBoost

-A C++ application trying to solve wordle using information theory
+A C++ template used for interprocess communication that builds two executables sharing a block of memory.